A Video is Worth 10,000 Words: Training and Benchmarking with Diverse Captions for Better Long Video Retrieval: Related Work

 \textbf{Text Summarization.} Our work bears some resemblance to efforts in the areas of controllable text summarization and simplification.
 For these tasks, control tokens dictate how a model simplifies or summarizes text while preserving its meaning.
 The definition of these tokens is a key differentiator between papers~\cite{agrawal2023control} -- they can be user-defined~\cite{yanamoto-etal-2022-controllable,nishihara-etal-2019-controllable,agrawal-etal-2021-non,agrawal-carpuat-2022-imitation,zetsu-etal-2022-lexically}, or optimized over some data~\cite{martin-etal-2022-muss,maddela-etal-2021-controllable,qiao-etal-2022-psycho,kew-ebling-2022-target,sheang-saggion-2021-controllable}.
 Additionally, these pipelines often involve a human-in-the-loop at inference time to give keywords~\cite{he2020ctrlsum} and can require heavy labeling~\cite{xu-etal-2015-problems,agrawal2023control}.
-We opt to use our LLM approach to avoid a reliance on control token definition, human-in-the-loop inference, or depedency on strongly annotated data and the biases that come from training on such limited data.
-As a result, our outputs are somewhat less ``controllable'' but are, as shown in Section~\ref{sec:task_details}, sufficient for our needs.
+We opt to use our LLM approach to avoid a reliance on control token definition, human-in-the-loop, or specially annotated data.